yegor256/blog/_drafts/_monkey.md

 She _delegated_ the expo job and gave them the monkey (the responsibility).
 They asked her to help them and sent the monkey _back_ to her.
-She was sitting with the monkey on her shoulders while having a dinner with me.
+She was sitting with the monkey on her shoulders while having dinner with me.
 It was only a matter of luck that she even remembered it.
 If she hadn't, the expo job would have failed.
 Who would've been guilty?
 She would.
 They'd have the perfect
 excuse: "We asked you for help and you forgot, don't blame us!"